The 10 Best Things to Do in Maggie Valley NC

 Unlike NC mountain towns such as Blowing Rock, Bryson City, and Hendersonville, Maggie Valley doesn’t have that classic, easily walkable downtown square.

-But the best restaurants, parks, art galleries, and shopping in Maggie Valley are all located along the main road through town, US-19 S (a.k.a.
+But the best restaurants, parks, and shopping in Maggie Valley are all located along the main road through town, US-19 S (a.k.a.
 Soco Rd).

 The road is surrounded by massive mountains on both sides, so there is picturesque scenery pretty much every which way you turn.

-Some of our favorite Maggie Valley shops include the upscale Cabbage Rose gift shop, the eclectic assortment of items at Maggie Mountaineer Crafts, and the stunning chainsaw sculptures at Mountain Mike’s Whetstone Woodworks.
+Some of our favorite Maggie Valley shops include the upscale Cabbage Rose gift shop, the eclectic assortment of items at Maggie Mountaineer Crafts, the Barn Tin Boutique, and more.

 If you’re looking for a lovely little spot for a picnic, check out the pavilion at Mary Rathbone Rich Park, which also features a tranquil creekside garden with exceptional mountain views.